 Together to End Stroke

-Together is how we work — the AHA/ASA, healthcare professionals, stroke survivors, caregivers, sponsors, supporters and caring individuals.
+Together is how we work — the AHA/ASA, health care professionals, stroke survivors, caregivers, sponsors, supporters and caring individuals.
 To End Stroke is what we’re striving for.

-The American Stroke Association is devoted to saving people from stroke — the No. 2 cause of death in the world and a leading cause of serious disability.
+The American Stroke Association is committed to saving people from stroke — the No. 2 cause of death in the world and a leading cause of serious disability.
 We team with millions of volunteers to fund innovative research, fight for stronger public health policies, and provide lifesaving tools and information to prevent and treat stroke.